osusec/osusec.github.io/content/resources.md

 **CDC Materials**

-Materials for learning Cyber Defense Competition Skills.
+Materials for learning Cyber Defense Competition skills.
-Join us and learn about CDC in the CDC discord, it is listed in the OSUSec discord!
+Join us and learn about CDC in the #cdc channel by adding the CDC role in Discord!

 - Vulnerable Machine Images Archive: [https://archive.wrccdc.org/images/](https://archive.wrccdc.org/images/)